• Skip to main content

 Kimochis

-Aren’t these the cutest thing?
-When I saw these, I knew immediately I had to include them.
-Each kit comes with a big animal and smaller “feelings” creatures inside.
-These cute emotional toys help kids learn about feelings and how to cope with them.
-Each set also includes a “Feel Guide” to help parents explain emotions to their children better.
+Aren’t these the cutest things?
+Each kit comes with a big creature and smaller “feelings” creatures inside.
+These adorable emotional toys help kids learn about feelings and how to cope with them.
+Ages 3 and up.

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents